aroyz/AbbeysBookStore/AbbeysBookStore/README.txt

 10:06AM - Added Admin Area and copied _ViewImports and _ViewStart to its views folder 10:10AM - Build application.
 Success!
 \\ END @ 10:11AM 11-03-2021 \\

+// START @ 9:26AM 11-10-2021 //
+9:26AM  - ERROR: Application won't build.
+Need to pick a startup item but I don't know what to pick.
+I tried a few things but none of them work.